This post may include affiliate links.

 If you make a purchase, I'll earn a small fee at no extra cost to you.

 Jicama is a mild, crunchy root vegetable that’s easy to grow and great for snacking.
 Here's everything you need to know, to plant and grow jicama in your garden.

-“Jica-what?!?” the kids shouted, when I got my jicama seeds in the mail.
+“Jica-what?!?” the kids shouted, when I got my first jicama seeds in the mail.

 Jicama (pronounced hick-uh-mah) is a tasty root vegetable that’s easy to grow and great for snacking.
 It’s mild and crunchy, and tastes like a cross between an apple and a water chestnut.

 We eat jicama raw, add it into green salads, and make Zesty Summertime Slaw.
 It's also popular as a snack with chile and lime.

 It's been several years since that first batch of seeds arrived, and I've learned a lot about how to grow jicama since then.

 It grows happily in the garden all summer long and doesn't need much attention.
 Then in the fall, you get to enjoy the fruits of your labor (roots of your labor?).

 Even though jicama looks like a potato, you can’t chop up a jicama root and plant it like a potato.
 It has to be grown from seed, and it’s an annual (you have to replant it every year).

 Jicama is a specialty vegetable and you probably aren’t going to find it at your local big-box garden store.
 I usually order mine from Kitazawa Seed in Oakland, CA.